ByteDev/ByteDev.Encoding/README.md

 # ByteDev.Encoding

-Library of encoding related functionality (Base64, Hex etc.).
+Library of encoding/decoding related functionality for Base64 and Hexadecimal.

 ## Installation